Metaljisawa/OptimizationWindowsV1/README.md

 # OptimizationWindowsV1

-Short script ps1 for remove the unnecessary part on Windows 10.
+Powershell script for optimizations, tweaks & bloatware.
+Short script ps1 for remove the unnecessary part on Windows 10
-Optimization, tweaks & bloatware.

 # Warning !